 Notoriously too over budget for Netflix to agree to make any more, Baz Luhrmann's The Get Down is a feast for the eyes and ears.
 And it's a must for music geeks, as it tracks the early days of hip-hop through its rise in the South Bronx.
 And if you're a soundtrack lover, check out the Movie Soundtracks Every Kid from the '90s Loved.

 Frequent Fleabag rewatchers owe it to themselves to check out its predecessor, Crashing.
 Also created by and starring Phoebe Waller-Bridge, this six-episode comedy follows a group of friends, crushes, and acquaintances who live in a condemned hospital as "property guardians."

 Based on the podcast that was based on the true story of con artist John Meehan and his penchant for blowing up lives, Dirty John stars Eric Bana as the bad boyfriend and Connie Britton as the single mom he targets.
 It's a soapy yet somehow still empowering story about women looking out for each other.
 A second season, not yet on Netflix, dramatizes a different nightmare marriage and stars Amanda Peet.

 Living through a pandemic almost feels like living in a time loop, so if you haven't by now, it's high time to burn through Russian Doll.
 The hilarious and poignant New York-set series stars Natasha Lyonne as a woman who keeps reliving the day she "dies," making her a kind of metaphysical detective attempting to solve her own case.
 It's equal parts mind-bending and comforting, with some genuinely surprising twists.
-And for more endings we can't forget, check out The 50 Most Heartbreaking Movie Deaths We're Still Not Over.
+And for more endings we can't forget, check out The Saddest Movie Deaths of All Time.